Welcome to Bermuda!

 Triathlon

 2020.
 March 17.
-Flora Duffy admits that triathlon seems “trivial” when compared to the wider crisis at large amid the rapid spread of the Covid-19 virus.
+Flora Duffy admitted that triathlon seemed “trivial” when compared to the wider crisis at large amid the rapid spread of the Covid-19 virus.
 Although Duffy was “devastated” by the decision to call off MS Amlin WTS Bermuda on Saturday, she said the bigger priority is to try and protect the island’s community from the pandemic.
 With more than 180,000 confirmed cases of Covid-19 worldwide and about 7,000 deaths, the sport’s governing body has suspended all activities until April 30, including WTS Bermuda, which was due to be held from April 17 to 19.
 “It’s devastating because I love racing and love racing at home,” Duffy told The Royal Gazette.
 “I’m also sad for the community that has put so much effort into the making the race happen.
 I know it’s months and years of work.
 It’s really sad, but the bigger priority right now is stopping the spread of Covid-19 and keeping everyone safe.
 My thoughts are with everyone there and I’m just really hoping that Bermuda can be spared in some way.”
 Duffy was ruled out for eight months last season because of a career-threatening foot injury before making a superb return to competitive action, winning a fifth Xterra world title in Kapalua, Hawaii, in October.
 The two-times world champion was confident of carrying her strong form into the new season as she builds towards the Olympic Games in Tokyo this summer, where she is expected to be among the medal contenders.
 However, with Covid-19 wiping out most of the world’s major sporting events, she remains “unsure of what the rest of the year will hold”.
 She added: “Sport and triathlon and trying to stay fit seems quite trivial.
 I’m just doing what I can to help limit the spread of the virus and I hope that’s everyone’s top priority right now.
 Every athlete around the world is in the same boat.
 Everyone is training and suffering, but that doesn’t seem important at all when people are fighting for their lives.
 It’s a case of taking it day by day, week by week and see how things unfold.
 We’ll see what happens.
 Maybe racing will resume in a few months.”
 Duffy, 32, is due to have stitches removed from her hand today after snapping a fifth metacarpal during training this month.
 However, with public swimming pools being closed in Stellenbosch, South Africa, because of the Covid-19 outbreak, the Bermudian is exploring alternative training options.
 “Thus far, the virus has not particularly affected my training at the moment, although it will by the end of the week,” she said.
 I have my stitches out tomorrow and I’m able to get back in the water; however, I’ve just received an e-mail to say the pools are all closed.
 Maybe I’ll have to look for an open-water swimming option.
 There’s plenty of dams here and I’ll look to see if any of the private pools are staying open.”

 2020.
 January 26.
-Flora Duffy has qualified for the Ironman 70.3 World Championships after romping to an emphatic victory on her debut in the event in Buffalo City, South Africa, today.
+Flora Duffy qualified for the Ironman 70.3 World Championships after romping to an emphatic victory on her debut in the event in Buffalo City, South Africa, today.
 The two-times ITU World Triathlon Series champion came from behind to win the Ironman 70.3 South Africa in a time of 4hr 34min 5sec.
 Duffy seized early control after exiting the water in first place at Orient Beach with a more than three-minute advantage over the chasing pack, which she increased by four seconds by the halfway stage of the bike.
 However, all of her hard work almost came undone after slipping to third on the return leg of the 56-mile bike, leaving her trailing leader Emma Pallant, of Britain, by five minutes at the second transition before the 13.1-mile run.
 With her Ironman 70.3 World Championships qualifying hopes hanging in the balance, Duffy mounted a fightback and eventually regained the lead with 3.1 miles of the race remaining.
 The five-times Xterra world champion managed to widen the gap before crossing the finish line more than two minutes ahead of Pallant.
 South Africa’s Jade Nicole finished third.
 South Africans swept the men’s podium with Matt Trautman claiming the title in 4:02:59 followed by Bradley Weiss and Henri Schoeman.
 The Ironman 70.3 World Championships will be held in Taupo, New Zealand on November 28 and 29.
 It is the first time the championships will be held in New Zealand, with the race featuring a swim in one of the world’s largest freshwater lakes, a bike course through the country’s renowned rural landscape and a run course which takes in views of the lakefront that will be lined with spectators and local support.
 Duffy, who spent the majority of last year nursing a long-term injury, will hope to become the first Bermudian to win an Olympic medal, in Tokyo this summer, since boxer Clarence Hill claimed bronze at the Montreal Games in 1976.

 2019.
 September 2.
 Flora Duffy finished fifth in her second race since returning from injury at the ITU World Triathlon Series Grand Final in Lausanne, Switzerland, on Saturday.
 She finished the Olympic-distance race — 1.5-kilometre swim, 40km bike and 10km run — in a time of 2hr 4min 26sec, with splits of 19:15, 1:06:35 and 37:29.
 Katie Zaferes, of the United States, took the honours to claim a maiden world title in 2:02:45, with Jessica Learmonth, of Britain, finishing second in 2:02:49 and team-mate Georgia Taylor-Brown third in 2:03:03.
 “Thank you Lausanne,” Duffy wrote on Instagram.
 “That was a race to remember.
 The crowd + course was incredible!
 Thank you for all the cheers.
 I needed them ... especially on the run!
 After the race I was so exhausted, (like I laid down in the grass for a long time) it took me a while to appreciate 5th as pretty solid and more forward progress even if I felt very defeated today.
 Congrats to the champs!!”
 Duffy was confident the challenging and hilly course would play to her strengths, and made a break on the final lap of the bike but was soon pegged back by Zaferes to set up a showdown in the run.
 The Bermudian, however, understandably showed signs of ring rust during the final discipline and started to drop back with about 6km to go and was overtaken by Rachel Klamer, of Holland, for fourth on the third lap.
 Zaferes held off a spirited challenge from Learmonth, who led out of the swim but was hunted down by the chase group, which included Duffy, on the bike.
 Duffy, meanwhile, will have been encouraged to come through second straight race after missing 12 months of action because of a foot injury.
 She won the Tokyo Olympic Test Event in controversial fashion two weeks ago after leaders Learmonth and Taylor-Brown were disqualified for causing a deliberate tie.